3D Printed Medical Devices: Innovations and Applications

 The design software nTop is changing the landscape of personalized medical devices.
 By providing engineers with design alternatives, they can test each design to determine whether it meets the patient’s requirements.
 Establishing key design features makes creating customized implants or intelligent prostheses more efficient and faster.

-This technological advancement also improves the accessibility and affordability of patient-specific medical services for large populations by using cost-effective biocompatible materials.
+This technological advancement also enhances the accessibility and affordability of patient-specific medical services for large populations by utilizing cost-effective, biocompatible materials.

 Manufacturing patient-specific medical devices